 - Trading API: This app will help you execute orders in real time, access market data, manage your portfolio, etc. – read complete trading functionalities.

 - There are other types of APIs too, that help you access historical data, or add functionality to your local or web-based applications

 - After selecting your application type, add your redirect and postback URLs.

 - Once you have added the details, click submit, and you are all set!

-Roadmaps for building your first algorithmic trading app
+Roadmaps for building your first Rule based trading app

-With algorithmic trading, the possibilities are endless.
+With Rule based trading, the possibilities are endless.
 Why not try out if it is for you today?
-Log on to our website, sign up for free today and start discovering the endless possibilities of algorithmic trading.
+Log on to our website <website>, sign up for free today and start discovering the endless possibilities of Rule based trading.